gurditsingh/hydeout/_posts/test.md

 ## Implementing partitions for an SQL Data Warehouse

  - Table partitions enable you to divide the data into smaller groups of data to make it more functionable when you're dealing with a large amount of data.
  - You can improve the efficiency and the performance of loading data by use of partition deletion, switching, and merging.
-So depending upon how you partition your data, you can load just the date that you need, and not into the tables or columns that are not being used.
+So depending upon how you partition your data, you can load just the data that you need.
+ - It can also be used to improve query performance by just focusing on the data that you want a query and not having to bother searching through all the data that you don't want to query.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTY4NzY3MSwtNzMwMzYxMzI3LC0yMD
-MwNzAyOTI2LDUzODg1Mjk4NiwyNzQ1NzEyMDcsMTA4MjkwMzYw
-OSwxNzAwNTk5NTUwLDE1OTc5MDY4MCwtMTc5MDkwMzI2MSwxMj
-cxNjE5NzYsMzExNTMzOTQ2LDM1ODA4ODYzNCwtNjE0Mjk2MDg2
-LC0yMDg2ODg0NzkyLDMxODIxMDQ2OCwtOTMyNTQ1MDYzLC0xMD
-QwMzQ1NzI5LC0yOTczNzY0MTUsMTExNjAxMjc2OSwtNjE4MTQ3
-OTk2XX0=
+eyJoaXN0b3J5IjpbNzg2MzgzNDg1LC03MzAzNjEzMjcsLTIwMz
+A3MDI5MjYsNTM4ODUyOTg2LDI3NDU3MTIwNywxMDgyOTAzNjA5
+LDE3MDA1OTk1NTAsMTU5NzkwNjgwLC0xNzkwOTAzMjYxLDEyNz
+E2MTk3NiwzMTE1MzM5NDYsMzU4MDg4NjM0LC02MTQyOTYwODYs
+LTIwODY4ODQ3OTIsMzE4MjEwNDY4LC05MzI1NDUwNjMsLTEwND
+AzNDU3MjksLTI5NzM3NjQxNSwxMTE2MDEyNzY5LC02MTgxNDc5
+OTZdfQ==
 -->